enojen/automatic-rotary/README.md

         }}
         ```

-    - Just run `python addindex.py` and sit back.
+    - Just run `python3 addindex.py` and sit back.
 This process depends on your setup(approximately ~10 min).
 To check process is working fine,
     `$ curl -X GET "localhost:9200/_cat/indices?v"` and you should see `doc.count` is counting.
 * After adding all indexes, you have two options, you can set hyperlink with `name` or `id`
     * To work with `name`